 - Police direct measures;

 - No further action – for a number of reasons it may be appropriate to take no further formal action;

-- Current measures in place are appropriate as identified issues and concerns are already being addressed, no further formal action required;
+- Current measures in place are appropriate as identified issues and concerns are already being addressed, no further formal action is required;

 - Single agency referral – third sector partners, social work, education, health, fire & rescue are only some examples and as appropriate could undertake specific intervention or support such as Restorative Justice or substance misuse work;

-- Referral to Scottish Children’s Reporter Administration (SCRA) – although this should not be an alternative to offering support through EEI if appropriate and timely, but an option where compulsory measures of care may be considered necessary.
+- Referral to Scottish Children’s Reporter Administration (SCRA) – although this should not be an alternative to offering support through EEI if appropriate and timely, an option where compulsory measures of care may be considered necessary.

 Where an offer of intervention and support has been identified, opportunities to deliver this or the format may be limited during this phase of the pandemic.
-Local authorities will have contingency plans to maintain essential service provision.
+Local authorities will have contingency plans to maintain essential service provisions.

 The option to give formal warnings should be maximised by Police Scotland in local areas, as appropriate.
-If there is a delay in implementation of a disposal that requires face to face contact, then the reasons for the delay must be recorded.
+If there is a delay in the implementation of disposal that requires face to face contact, then the reasons for the delay must be recorded.
 The situation should be reviewed on a three-weekly basis.

-Meaningful communication with the child, family and/or carer should ensure a shared understanding of: the reasons for decisions; allow for updates if there is any delay in intervention; and ensure a collaborative purpose and approach.
+Meaningful communication with the child, family and/or carer should ensure a shared understanding of the reasons for decisions; allow for updates if there is any delay in intervention, and ensure a collaborative purpose and approach.

-Full consideration must be given to alternative courses of action and as a last resort, where 16 and 17 year olds are charged with a Coronavirus offence, the most appropriate disposal should be a Recorded Police Warning.
+Full consideration must be given to alternative courses of action and as a last resort, where 16 and 17-year-olds are charged with a Coronavirus offence, the most appropriate disposal should be a Recorded Police Warning.

-Child protection concerns should be progressed as usual, applying local protocols, which will take account of Scottish Government supplementary guidance on child protection during the COVID-19 pandemic.
+Child protection concerns should be progressed, as usual, applying local protocols, which will take account of Scottish Government supplementary guidance on child protection during the COVID-19 pandemic.